-(1) A high school graduate or possess a state-approved equivalency diploma or its equivalent.

-(2) A resident of New York state according to the criteria promulgated by the Higher Education Services Corporation.

-(3) Both "economically and educationally disadvantaged."
+- 1. A high school graduate or possess a state-approved equivalency diploma or its equivalent. - 2.
+A resident of New York state according to the criteria promulgated by the Higher Education Services Corporation. - 3.
+Both "economically disadvantaged and educationally underprepared."
 To be considered economically disadvantaged, a student must meet the economic criteria established by the New York State Education Department based on the number of people in the student's household and income of the household.
-The economic eligibility table is available in the NUOP office.
+The economic eligibility table is available in the NUOP office and online on the NUOP link of the Office of Academic Support Web page.
 All income must be verified by 1040 tax forms or other appropriate documentation.